jbomanson/tmux-kak-copy-mode/README.md

 [![License](https://img.shields.io/github/license/jbomanson/tmux-kak-copy-mode)](https://opensource.org/licenses/Apache-2.0)

-**tmux-kak-copy-mode** is a script that allows to use the terminal code editor [Kakoune](https://github.com/mawww/kakoune) to view the content of panes of the terminal multiplexer [tmux](https://github.com/tmux/tmux).
+**tmux-kak-copy-mode** is a tool that helps use the terminal code editor [Kakoune](https://github.com/mawww/kakoune) to view the content of panes of the terminal multiplexer [tmux](https://github.com/tmux/tmux).
-The script aims to replace tmux copy-mode in a way that Kakoune users may appreciate.
+In other words, tmux-kak-copy-mode aims to replace the regular tmux copy mode in a way that Kakoune users may appreciate.

 ## Example

-Suppose we have a tmux session with two panes: one pane for Kakoune and another for a shell.
+Suppose we have a tmux session with two panes: one for Kakoune and another for a shell:

 ![screenshot 1](https://user-images.githubusercontent.com/11866614/104899419-7e54b300-5983-11eb-9459-38e5003fc07d.png)

-Using tmux-kak-copy-mode, we can open the shell pane contents in a Kakoune client!
+By calling tmux-kak-copy-mode, we can open the shell pane contents in a Kakoune client!
+This can be done using a [tmux keybinding](#configuring-a-tmux-keybinding).
-We can for example navigate and yank text using Kakoune movement keys.
+Then we can for example navigate and yank text using Kakoune movement keys.
+Notice how the bottom pane in the following screenshot has temporarily turned into a Kakoune client:

 ![screenshot 2](https://user-images.githubusercontent.com/11866614/104899431-814fa380-5983-11eb-9890-9e4779665ac5.png)

-The new client is connected to the same Kakoune session as the other one.
+The new client is connected to the same Kakoune session as the earlier one.
-Therefore, the Kakoune register contents we yanked can be pasted to the other Kakoune client.
+Therefore, the Kakoune register contents we yanked can be pasted to that earlier Kakoune client.
+Once we quit the new kakoune client, the original shell pane switches back to its place:

 ![screenshot 3](https://user-images.githubusercontent.com/11866614/104899440-83b1fd80-5983-11eb-846c-d714e3fe5b5f.png)

 ## Benefits